justinethier/cyclone/docs/api/cyclone/foreign.md

 Useful notes:
 - Use `opaque` if you need to handle any kind of C pointer.
 - Use `string` to handle C `const char*` (`symbol` is strictly used to represent Scheme symbols).
 - `thread-data` is a special type used to pass the current thread's `gc_thread_data` instance to a C function.
-Objects of this type are passed implicitly when making a Scheme function call.
+These objects are passed implicitly when making a Scheme function call.

+     (c-define sub-big-nums bignum "sub_big_nums" thread-data bignum bignum) (sub-big-nums
+        999999999999999999999999
+        222222222222222222222222))